apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

 # Create the necessary directories
 mkdir -p ${BATCH_ROOT}
 cd ${BATCH_ROOT}
-mkdir -p clinvar gene_mapping trait_mapping evidence_strings logs
+mkdir -p clinvar gene_mapping evidence_strings logs

 # Download ClinVar data.
 It is available in several formats.
 Different formats are convenient for different use cases,
 # hence we download three of them: XML dump; VCF summary; and TSV summary.